Frontend Permission UX & Subscription Flows

 });

-Content Security Policy directives must explicitly allow push endpoints.
+Content Security Policy directives must explicitly allow push service worker scripts.
 Restrict script-src to verified origins.
-Rotate VAPID keys quarterly and implement automated key distribution.
+Rotate VAPID keys on a deliberate schedule and implement automated key distribution, taking care not to orphan existing subscribers — the trade-offs are covered in rotating VAPID keys without losing subscribers.

 Common pitfalls include invoking prompts on DOMContentLoaded and ignoring denied states.
 Production patterns require exponential backoff for retries and memory-cached permission states.
-Enforce HTTPS-only delivery and strict rate limiting to prevent abuse.
+Enforce HTTPS-only delivery (push is unavailable on insecure origins) and strict rate limiting to prevent abuse.

 Monitor funnel metrics continuously.
 Track conversion drop-offs at each lifecycle stage.
-Implement automated alerts for endpoint migration spikes or CSP violations.
+Implement automated alerts for endpoint migration spikes or CSP violations, and feed acceptance and dismissal rates into the analytics described under delivery analytics & instrumentation.